Sanuri2002/SmartCampus/README.md

 Sample curl Commands

-### 1. Get API Discovery
+1. Get API Discovery
 curl -X GET http://localhost:8080/

-### 2. Get all rooms
+2. Get all rooms
 curl -X GET http://localhost:8080/rooms

-### 3. Create a new room
+3. Create a new room
 curl -X POST http://localhost:8080/rooms -H "Content-Type: application/json" -d "{\"id\":\"CS-101\",\"name\":\"Computer Science Lab\",\"capacity\":40}"

-### 4. Create a new sensor
+4. Create a new sensor
 curl -X POST http://localhost:8080/sensors -H "Content-Type: application/json" -d "{\"id\":\"TEMP-002\",\"type\":\"Temperature\",\"status\":\"ACTIVE\",\"currentValue\":25.0,\"roomId\":\"LAB-101\"}"

-### 5. Add a sensor reading
+5. Add a sensor reading
 curl -X POST http://localhost:8080/sensors/TEMP-001/readings -H "Content-Type: application/json" -d "{\"value\":26.5}"

-### 6. Filter sensors by type
+6. Filter sensors by type
 curl -X GET http://localhost:8080/sensors?type=CO2

-### 7. Delete a room
+7. Delete a room
 curl -X DELETE http://localhost:8080/rooms/CS-101

-## Report Questions and Answers
+Report Questions and Answers

 Part 1 - Q1: JAX-RS Resource Class Lifecycle
-By default, JAX-RS creates a new instance of each resource class for every incoming HTTP request.
-This is called per-request lifecycle.
-This means instance variables are not shared between requests, which could cause data loss if we stored data in instance variables.
-To solve this, we use a Singleton DataStore class with ConcurrentHashMap, which is shared across all instances.
-ConcurrentHashMap ensures thread safety, preventing race conditions when multiple requests modify data simultaneously.
+By default, JAX-RS instantiates one object of each resource class for each HTTP request that comes into the application.
+This is known as per-request lifecycle, which means that there is no persistence of data between invocations since any data that is persisted would get lost on the next invocation of that method.
+However, to avoid such an issue, we can utilize a singleton class called DataStore that uses ConcurrentHashMap.

 Part 1 - Q2: HATEOAS
-HATEOAS (Hypermedia as the Engine of Application State) means including navigation links inside API responses.
-For example, when returning a room, you also return links to its sensors.
-This benefits client developers because they do not need to memorise or hardcode URLs - they can discover them dynamically from responses, making the API self-documenting and reducing coupling between client and server.
+“HATEOAS,” which stands for “Hypermedia as the Engine of Application State,” involves embedding the navigation links within the API’s response messages.
+For instance, if an API returns a room, it will include links pointing to the sensors associated with that particular room.
+This is helpful for client developers since they don’t have to remember or hard-code any URLs.

 Part 2 - Q1: Returning IDs vs Full Objects
-Returning only IDs uses less network bandwidth and is faster, but forces the client to make additional requests to fetch details for each room.
-Returning full objects uses more bandwidth but reduces the number of API calls needed.
-For small collections like campus rooms, returning full objects is preferable as it reduces round trips and simplifies client-side processing.
+It is faster to return IDs as it requires less bandwidth, but additional requests have to be made by the client for each of the rooms.
+It consumes more bandwidth but fewer calls have to be made for large objects.
+Since our collection is relatively smaller such as the rooms on campus,returning objects would be a better approach.

 Part 2 - Q2: DELETE Idempotency
-Yes, DELETE is idempotent in this implementation.
-The first DELETE request removes the room and returns 200 OK.
-Any subsequent DELETE requests for the same room ID will return 404 Not Found because the room no longer exists.
-The server state remains the same after the first successful deletion, satisfying the idempotency requirement.
+Yes, DELETE operation is an idempotent method here.
+On receiving the first request, the room will be deleted and the response status will be 200 OK.
+In case the same DELETE request is sent again, it will result in a 404 Not Found error because the room is no longer available.

 Part 3 - Q1: @Consumes Annotation
-If a client sends data in a format other than application/json, such as text/plain or application/xml, JAX-RS automatically returns a 415 Unsupported Media Type error.
-The framework checks the Content-Type header of the request against the @Consumes annotation before even invoking the method.
-This protects the API from receiving malformed or unexpected data formats.
+In the event that the content type provided by the user is something other than application/json such as application/xml or text/plain, then the framework responds with a 415 error, "Unsupported Media Type".
+The framework verifies the content type specified in the content-type header against the @Consumes annotation before even calling the method.

 Part 3 - Q2: @QueryParam vs Path Parameter
-Using @QueryParam for filtering such as /sensors?type=CO2 is superior because query parameters are optional by nature, so the same endpoint works for both filtered and unfiltered requests.
-Path parameters such as /sensors/type/CO2 suggest a fixed resource hierarchy, which is semantically incorrect for filtering.
-Query parameters are the REST standard for search and filter operations on collections.
+The use of @QueryParam when it comes to filtering using a URL like /sensors?type=CO2 is more appropriate because query parameters are optional.
+This means that an endpoint can either have filtered information or unfiltered one depending on the inclusion of the query parameter.
+A URL like /sensors/type/CO2 implies that there’s a certain hierarchical structure, but this doesn’t make sense in the case of filters.

 Part 4 - Q1: Sub-Resource Locator Pattern
-The Sub-Resource Locator pattern delegates handling of nested paths to separate classes.
-Instead of defining all endpoints in one massive class, each resource manages its own logic.
-This improves maintainability, separation of concerns, and testability.
-For large APIs with many nested resources, this pattern prevents resource classes from becoming unmanageable and makes the codebase easier to navigate.
+The Sub-Resource Locator pattern relies on different classes for resolving the nested URL paths.
+Rather than declaring all the endpoints in one huge class, the resources have their own logic declared in them.
+This helps in better management, separation of responsibilities, and testability of the API.
+When dealing with nested URLs, this design pattern makes sure that resources do not become unmanageable.

 Part 5 - Q1: HTTP 422 vs 404
-HTTP 404 means the requested URL or resource was not found.
-HTTP 422 means the request was syntactically correct but semantically invalid.
-When a client sends a valid JSON payload containing a roomId that does not exist, the URL is valid and the JSON is well-formed, but the referenced resource is missing.
-Therefore 422 is more accurate as it points to a data integrity issue inside the payload rather than a missing endpoint.
+An HTTP 404 indicates that the resource or URL could not be located.
+An HTTP 422 indicates that the request was correct in syntax but incorrect in semantics.
+When a client passes in a valid JSON body with a non-existent roomId, it can be considered that the URL is present, and the JSON body is also valid; however, it references an object that cannot be located.

 Part 5 - Q2: Stack Trace Security Risk
-Exposing Java stack traces to external clients reveals sensitive internal information such as class names and package structure which helps attackers map the codebase, library versions which helps identify known vulnerabilities, file paths on the server, and the exact line of code that failed which helps craft targeted attacks.
-The GlobalExceptionMapper prevents this by catching all unexpected errors and returning only a generic 500 message with no internal details.
+By revealing stack trace details to outside clients, internal information such as class names, the package structure that will help hackers understand your code base, the library version that may lead to vulnerabilities and file path of the server can be revealed.
+GlobalExceptionMapper solves the problem by intercepting any errors that occur and only giving the 500 error message back

 Part 5 - Q3: JAX-RS Filters vs Manual Logging
 Using JAX-RS filters for cross-cutting concerns like logging is better because it